RehanTharusha/ScholarOS/scholarOS.md

 ### 📋 Semester Task Management

 A high-performance kanban board — built with virtual scrolling so it handles hundreds of tasks without slowing down — lets you track assignments, deadlines, and project milestones across courses.
 Tasks link to relevant wiki pages, so your to-do list is connected to your knowledge base.

+### 🔄 Live Learning Tracks

+Keep study material automatically updated with _Tracks_ — live note blocks that refresh on a schedule or when triggered.
+Use this to maintain dynamic content without manual editing:

+- **Scheduled tracking:** "Show research papers on quantum computing, updated weekly"
+- **Problem set tracking:** "Track new problems from the problem set"
+- **Resource collections:** "Keep a list of relevant YouTube lectures, refresh daily"
+- **Reading lists:** "Update the assigned readings for next week"

+Track blocks live inside your concept pages and refresh on your schedule.
+Your notes stay fresh without constant manual maintenance.

+### 🌐 Embedded Browser with Web Integration

+Browse the web directly within ScholarOS while working on your notes.
+The embedded browser:

+- Opens websites without leaving the app
+- Indexes live pages for reference and annotation
+- Interacts with web content directly within your workflow
+- Integrates results back into your wiki

+Perfect for comparing multiple sources, reading current research, or exploring supplementary materials while taking notes.

+### 📝 Real-Time Document Collaboration

+Work on documents directly in ScholarOS using BlockNote, a Notion-style block editor with collaborative features:

+- Create and edit study notes with rich formatting
+- Collaborate in real-time on shared documents (via Yjs)
+- Organize notes with blocks, embeds, and links
+- Sync edits directly into the wiki

+Use this when crafting concept summaries, writing study guides, or collaborating with study partners.

+### 🎬 Interactive App Navigation

+Control the ScholarOS UI programmatically to navigate your knowledge base:

+- Open specific concept pages, course indexes, or assignment lists
+- Switch between graph view, list view, and search
+- Filter notes by course, date, or source
+- Manage and switch between saved views
+- Create custom reading lists and study paths

+Combine with the agent's guidance for efficient knowledge exploration.

 ---